RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Experiments

-\paragraph{SVM Classification with a graph-guided fused lasso} The classification problem is to predict a binary class label $y\in\{1,-1\}$ based on a feature vector $\x\in\R^d$.
+The classification problem is to predict a binary class label $y\in\{1,-1\}$ based on a feature vector $\x\in\R^d$.
 Given a set of training examples $(\x_i,y_i), i=1,\ldots, n$, the problem of training a linear classification model can be cast into

 Here we consider the hinge loss $\ell(z, y) = \max(0, 1- yz)$ as in support vector machine (SVM) and a graph-guided fused lasso (GFlasso) regularizer $R(\w) = \lambda \|F\w\|_1$~\citep{DBLP:journals/bioinformatics/KimSX09}, where $F=[F_{ij}]_{m\times d}\in\R^{m\times d}$ encodes the edge information between variables.
 Suppose there is a graph $\mathcal G=\{\mathcal V, \mathcal E\}$ where nodes $\mathcal V$ are the attributes and each edge is assigned a weight $s_{ij}$ that represents some kind of similarity between attribute $i$ and attribute $j$.
 Let $\mathcal E=\{e_1,\ldots, e_m\}$ denote a set of $m$ edges, where an edge $e_\tau=(i_\tau, j_\tau)$ consists of a tuple of two attributes.
 Then the $\tau$-th row of $F$ matrix can be formed by setting $F_{\tau, i_\tau}=s_{i_\tau, j_\tau}$ and $F_{\tau, j_\tau} = - s_{i_\tau, j_\tau}$ for $(i_\tau, j_\tau)\in\mathcal E$, and zeros for other entries.
 Then the GFlasso becomes $R(\w) = \lambda \sum_{(i,j)\in\mathcal E}s_{ij}|w_i - w_j|$.
 Previous studies have found that a carefully designed GFlasso regularization helps in reducing the risk of over-fitting.
 In this experiment, we follow~\citep{DBLP:conf/icml/OuyangHTG13} to generate a dependency graph by sparse inverse covariance selection~\citep{citeulike:2134265}.
 To this end, we first generate a sparse inverse covariance matrix using the method in~\citep{citeulike:2134265} and then assign an equal weight $s_{ij}=1$ to all edges that have non-zero entries in the resulting inverse covariance matrix.
 We conduct the experiment on the dna data ($n=2000$ and $d=180$) from the libsvm website, which has three class labels.
 We solve the above problem to classify class 3 versus the rest.
-Besides SG, we also compare with another baseline, namely alternating direction method of multiplers (ADMM).
-A stochastic variant of ADMM has been employed to solve the above problem in~\citep{DBLP:conf/icml/OuyangHTG13} by writing the problem as
+The comparison between different algorithms starting from an initial solution with all zero entries for solving the above problem with $\lambda=0.1$ is presented in Figure~\ref{fig:5}(a).
+For R$^2$SG, we start from $t_1 = 10^3$ and restart it every $10$ stages with $t$ increased by a factor of $1.15$.
+The initial step sizes for all algorithms are tuned.